Glossary

 Types of Recommendation Systems

-• Content-Based Filtering: This approach recommends items similar to those a user has liked in the past, based on item features.
-If a user frequently reads articles about artificial intelligence (AI) in healthcare, the system will recommend other articles with similar content.
+• Content-Based Filtering: This approach recommends items similar to those a user liked in the past, based on item attributes (e.g., genre, keywords, features) and the user's profile.

 Real-World Examples